jorzel/hashnode/ckwjrl8gx011t22s1gsflgfiq.md

             self.is_open = False
         else:
             raise BookedTableException(
-                "{self} cannot be booked, becuase is not open now or is too small" )
+                f"{self} cannot be booked, becuase is not open now or is too small" )

 class Restaurant(Base):